artix41/ALFI-pytorch/README.md

 ```batch
 run-experiments.py configs/weinberg.py outputs -v 3
 ```
-Experiments are saved automatically every `save_every` iterations (given in the configuration file).
+Experiments are saved automatically every `save_every` iterations (given in the [configuration file](#configuration-file-cheat-sheet)).
 If you want to load a previously saved experiment, simply use the `-l` loading option:
 ```batch
 run-experiments.py configs/weinberg.py outputs -v 3 -l
 ```

 ### Use your own simulator

+### Configuration file cheat sheet
+Hereunder is a complete list of the configuration parameters with their description:

 ## Contacts